eclipse-archived/ceylon-lang.org/documentation/tour/initialization.md

 value.
 For example, consider the type `Person`.
 What would be an acceptable default value of this type?
 The value `null` certainly won't do, since it's not even an instance of `Person`.
 (It's an instance of `Nothing`, remember!
-XXX) I suppose we could say that evaluation of an uninitialized instance variable always results in an immediate runtime exception, but this is really just our old friend `NullPointerException` creeping back in by the back door, and, well, it's Just Not How We Do Things Around Here.
+XXX) Although evaluation of an uninitialized instance variable could be defined to result in an immediate runtime exception, that would just be our old friend `NullPointerException` creeping back in by the back door.

-Indeed, "few" object-oriented languages (i.e. none that I know of) perform the necessary static analysis to ensure definite initialization of instance variables, and this is perhaps one main reasons why object-oriented languages have never featured typesafe handling of `null` values.
+Indeed, "few" object-oriented languages  (and possibly none) perform the necessary static analysis to ensure definite initialization of instance variables, and this is perhaps one main reasons why object-oriented languages have never featured typesafe handling of `null` values.